Frequently Asked Questions

 First and foremost, the number one thing necessary to prevent your family contesting your will is to ensure that it is executed with all required formalities.
 It can also be helpful to explain why you make certain decisions so your beneficiaries can understand why you chose this disposition, either in person before you pass or in your will.
 You can also create a living trust, which also avoids probate of the assets.

 If you’re over the age of 18 and own any property, you need an estate plan!
-The Florida legislature has designated the way your assets will be disposed upon your death.
+The New York legislature has designated the way your assets will be disposed upon your death.
 While this is their best guess as to what most people would want, it may not be what you want.
 Even if you have just one asset, wouldn’t you like a say in what happens to it upon your death?

 Generally, if a will is valid in one state, it will be recognized as valid in the new state.
 However, property laws can vary greatly between states, leading to unintended consequences in your estate plan.
 It is therefore recommended to update your estate plan per the laws of your new home state.